How to Protect Your Business and Recover from Ransomware Attacks

 Some might be inclined to panic and pay the ransom to the attackers in hopes of a quick resolution.
 But there are more effective and affordable ways to deal with these incidents.

-Many organizations, including small and mid-sized businesses (SMBs), are having to deal with ransomware—and it’s no small matter.
+Many organizations are having to deal with ransomware—and it’s no small matter.
 These types of attacks, which typically encrypt files on a company’s systems and demand a ransom to decrypt the files, can wreak havoc by making user devices and servers unavailable for substantial periods of time.
 In many cases, the data is never recovered, even when the ransom is paid.

 They can also be costly, both in terms of ransomware payments and lost business from downtime.
 The U.S. Department of Justice has described ransomware as a new business model for cybercrime and a worldwide phenomenon.
 Cybercriminals who launch these attacks know that most companies can’t conduct business if they don’t have access to their networks, data, or servers.